Tom Butler, 2017

 Besides division by interests, the paranormalist community is divided by what I refer to as the academic-layperson partition.
-The partition has been created by those who claim intellectual authority based on their college degree and their subsequent reluctance to collaborate with people they (apparently) perceive to be of lessor intellect.
-The effect is that people who are trained in the scientific method too often try to conduct research without collaborating with people who are able to produce the phenomena, and those who have personal experience.
+The partition has been created by those who claim intellectual authority based on their college degree and their subsequent reluctance to collaborate with people they (apparently) perceive to be of lesser intellect.
+The effect is that people who are trained in the scientific method too often try to conduct research without collaborating with people who are able to produce the phenomena and who have personal experience.

 Trojan Horse Science

 Paranormalists are all in the same boat.
 Parapsychologists seek credibility, probably all of us want to understand these phenomena and the urge to commune with spirit is strong in anyone who has realized they might be more than their physical body.
-Like the blind men and the elephant parable I explain below, the elephant paranormal is not to be described by examining just one part.
+Like the blind men and the elephant parable I explain below, the elephant-paranormal is not to be described by examining just one part.

 At the same time, we live in that proverbial glass house.
 The rest of society is watching us.
 They think we may be crazy.
 Anything any one of us does to support that belief casts doubt on all of us.
 While you might think what you do concerning things paranormal is your business alone, it is not.
 If it is public, it is all of our business.

 That is why it is so important that you are able to recognize the difference between a parapsychologist that wants to help you understand and one that wants to prove you are delusional.
 That is also why I think it is a good idea to stop calling them parapsychologists.
 Call them what they are, Anomalistic Psychologist, Exceptional Experience Psychologist (psi researcher) or survival researcher.
-After all, if survival is real, any discipline based on psychology is probably not the right field of study … by itself.
+After all, if survival is real, any discipline based on psychology is probably not the right field of study … when practiced by itself.